How to speed up CP12 paperwork

 Record the next-due date once and let reminders chase it, rather than keeping a mental list of who's due.

 None of this means cutting corners.
-The check is still the check, a Gas Safe registered engineer inspecting the appliances.
+The check is still the check, a Gas Safe registered engineer inspecting the appliances, and only that engineer can issue the record.
 The time saved is purely in the admin around it.

 Last reviewed July 2026.
 This guide is general information, not legal or safety advice, gas safety work must be carried out by an appropriately Gas Safe registered engineer.
 Rules can change, so check the linked official sources for the current position.